Pottsville groove rockers Crobot play album release shows for ‘Motherbrain’ Aug. 21-Sept. 1

 From a press release:

-After signing with Mascot Label Group last year and releasing two new music videos this year, Pottsville groove rock band Crobot is finally ready to debut their fourth studio album, “Motherbrain,” with a string of release shows that kick off next week.
+After signing with Mascot Label Group last year and releasing two new music videos this year, Pottsville groove rock band Crobot is finally ready to debut their third full-length studio album, “Motherbrain,” with a string of release shows that kick off next week.

 The short run begins with two nights in Brooklyn, New York on Aug.
 21 and 22 and hits New Jersey, Ohio, and Illinois before wrapping up in Wisconsin on Sept.
 1. The only Pennsylvania stop on this tour is SkookStock at the Andreas Sporting Club (1 Andreas Rd., Andreas) on Saturday, Aug.
 24 with tourmates Fate’s Got a Driver, a new post-hardcore band featuring former Taking Back Sunday guitarist Eddie Reyes that recently played in Scranton.